 max_connections represents the allowed maximum connections (1-100,000) in instance monitoring.
 Number of open connections means the number of connections available at the current moment, a value that changes in real time.

 The monitoring center oversees the disk capacity of a TencentDB instance.
 When the disk utilization is over 90%, SMS and email alarms will be triggered.
 You can configure alarm recipients in Cloud Monitor to receive such alarms.
 (For more information on how to configure, see Alarm Policies (Cloud Monitor)).

 lower_case_table_names parameter of the database.

-Log in to the TencentDB for MySQL console, click the instance name to enter the instance management page, select Database Management > Parameter Settings, and modify the
+Log in to the TencentDB for MySQL console, click the instance ID to enter the instance management page, select Database Management > Parameter Settings, and modify the

 lower_case_table_names parameter (